aws-samples/aws-appsync-access-amazon-timestream-example/README.md

 ### Clean up

 In this blog post, we used a lambda function to simulate data at 2-minute interval.
 Hence, to avoid incur-ring future charges, clean up the resources created.
-To delete the CDK stack, use the following command.
+To delete the stack, use the following command.

 `
 aws cloudformation delete-stack --stack-name appsync-timestream-api